L3ite/rz-clean-seal/README.md

 - **Benefits Overview:** Clear presentation of the cost savings, safety improvements, and environmental benefits.
 - **Real Case Studies:** See the system in action with real-world examples and testimonials.
 - **Responsive Design:** Fully responsive and accessible on all devices, from mobile to desktop.
-- **Modern Tech Stack:** Built with the latest technologies for a fast, reliable, and scalable experience.
+- **Modern Tech Stack:** Built with the latest technologies for a fast, reliable, and scalable experience

 ## Technologies Used